 Contact me if you want to know more.
 In the mean time you are invited to read the interview that was conducted in 2012 but which is still valid today.

-Mastering is not a ‘dark art’ like some people think but it is a skill that requires many hours of practice.
+Mastering is not a ‘dark art’ like some people think but it is a skill, a craft, that requires many hours of practice.
 Mastering works on the borders of technology and creativity.
 The tech part can be learned.
 Physics, psycho acoustics on one hand and knowing how to work with these aspects on the other.
 Equally important is an open attitude towards the intentions of the artist.
 Understanding what he/she is looking for and translating that into the sound.

 Although sometimes it’s not possible (e.g. because of distance or because the artist is already deceased) I love to get in touch with the artist personally.